konomu/konomu.github.io/_posts/2024-08-24-wa-ga-flowchart.md

 We'll take a look at the rules that govern these principles in Chapters 3 through 6.

-The "Object-Marking が" function in the flowchart above is explained in [Chapter 7](wa-ga-other#object-ga).
+There are two usages of が not covered in the flowchart: "Object-Marking が" explained in [Chapter 7](wa-ga-other#object-ga) and が in identificational sentences explained in the [addendum](wa-ga-addendum).

 ## <a name="simplified" style="text-decoration: none; pointer-events: none;"> EXTRA: Alternate Flowchart